Dipesh-Chaudhary/SUDHAAR/README.md

 Our work builds upon the foundational Nepali Grammatical Error Correction dataset created by Sumit Aryal et al. [[2]](#references).
 This dataset represents the first comprehensive parallel corpus for Nepali GEC, containing 8.1 million source-target pairs.

 #### Dataset Creation Methodology
 The dataset was created to address the lack of publicly available parallel corpus for Nepali GEC.
-The authors identified five main types of Nepali grammatical errors and systematically generated them through data augmentation techniques.
+Authors decided to use the already available `A Large Scale Nepali Text Corpus` [5] as the base of raw nepali sentences.The authors identified five main types of Nepali grammatical errors and systematically generated them through data augmentation techniques.

 ##### Error Types Identified:
 1. **Verb Inflection** (39.39%): Modification of verb forms that disrupt subject-verb agreement, honorific levels, tense, and number